abdo-abaco/Advanced_lane_lines/README.md

 ####  Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-1) Undistorting the image
+Undistorting the image
 * Apply a distortion correction to raw images.

-#### 1. Provide an example of a distortion-corrected image.
+Provide an example of a distortion-corrected image.

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 ![alt text][image2]

+### Step:2 Obtaining Binary Image extracting lane lines
-#### Step:2.
-Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
+#### Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

  Apply color binary transforms and threshold to extract lane lines
 * Use color transforms, gradients, etc., to create a thresholded binary image.